web-auth/doc/migration/from-v3.x-to-v4.0-1.md

 ### Webauthn\PublicKeyCredentialSourceRepository

 This interface is deprecated and removed.
 There is no replacement as it became useless for the library.
-The Symfony bundle uses its own interface `Webauthn\Bundle\Repository\Webauthn\Bundle\Repository` you are asked to use in the Symfony context.
+The Symfony bundle uses its own interface `Webauthn\Bundle\Repository` you are asked to use in the Symfony context.

 ### Symfony Http Client